Competing types in preferential attachment graphs with community structure: Examples

 \section{Examples}

-We now consider some examples of community structures and type assignment rules where we can apply our results and compare them with the results for standard preferential attachment which can be deduced from \cite{AMR}; we also show some simulations which illustrate them.
+We now consider some examples of community structures and type assignment rules where we can apply our results and compare them with the results for the single community model which can be deduced from \cite{AMR}; we also show some simulations which illustrate them.
 In some cases we can calculate stationary points explicitly and hence give explicit phase transitions.
+Figure \ref{fig:four-plots} shows the function $R(z)$ for some examples we consider.